-With the rotary light switch in the OFF position (A), dipped headlights, sidelights, tail, number plate lights and, where fitted, side marker lights will switch on automatically with the following conditions:
+With the rotary light switch in the OFF position (1), dipped headlights, sidelights, tail, number plate lights and, where fitted, side marker lights will switch on automatically with the following conditions:

-- The ignition is turned to position 'll'.
+- The ignition is turned to position 'II'.

 - The vehicle gear selector out of park (automatic transmission only).

 - The handbrake not applied (released).

-Headlight levelling
+Headlight Levelling